wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/WebFramework/Java/Spring/Spring-Links.md

 - [Spring AOP 实现原理](http://blog.csdn.net/moreevan/article/details/11977115)

+## Storage | 存储

+- [2018-Spring JDBC](https://www.baeldung.com/spring-jdbc-jdbctemplate): In this article, we’ll go through practical use cases of the Spring JDBC module.

 ## Test | 测试

 - [2018-Testing in Spring Boot](https://www.baeldung.com/spring-boot-testing): In this article, we’ll have a look at writing tests using the framework support in Spring Boot.